silvalab/MMOptimizer/README.md

 Results of the demos are written to the snapshot directory in the "K+\_Demo" and "Na+\_Demo" respectivly.
 In each of these subdirectories, you will find iter\_(%d).txt and iter\_(%d).model.
 The .txt files contain the model fits at that iteration for each of the protocols.
 The .model file provides the model structure and rate parameters that determine the behavior of the model.

-Included in MarkovChannel are some MATLAB scripts that can interpret the .model files.
+Included in MMOptimizer are some MATLAB scripts that can interpret the .model files.

 ### Training on Other Data